DvvCz/riptire/README.md

 ## Note

-The [Invidious](https://github.com/iv-org/invidious) is great, and you should support it if possible.
+The [Invidious](https://github.com/iv-org/invidious) project is great, and you should support it if possible.
 This wouldn't be possible without the help of users [selflessly hosting Invidious instances](https://docs.invidious.io/instances).

 *This project is not affiliated with Invidious nor YouTube.*